frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 No, an error will be generated if the Version attribute is present at the project PackageReference elements.

+#### Can I add .NET SDK implicitly defined packages the **Central Package Version Management** file?

+No, an error will be generated if an implicitly defined package is added to the **Central Package Version Management** file.

 #### Can I have a given set of package versions for all the projects but a different set for a specific project?

 To override the global packages' version constraints for a specific project, you can define `Directory.Packages.props` file in the project root directory.
 This will override the global settings from the solution `Directory.Packages.props` file.